krishte/PestlePlus/README.md

 |![PeslePlus1](https://user-images.githubusercontent.com/46422100/206429358-85ce2c62-dce5-4696-a874-1a2367599a53.png)|
 |![Screenshot 2022-12-08 at 11 36 41](https://user-images.githubusercontent.com/46422100/206429385-cb0d92ac-ae1d-46f5-bafe-3a0985112ffd.png)|

-The following sections detail how the extension carries out its three purposes.
+The following sections detail how the extension's three key features function.

 ### Question difficulty